Introduction to Lawyering

 J.D., Rutgers University School of Law | B.S., Rutgers University

-[email protected] | |Professor Stuart is an Adjunct Professor of Legal Practice, teaching Introduction to Lawyering.
+Professor Stuart is an Assistant Professor of Legal Practice, teaching Introduction to Lawyering.
 Professor Stuart began her legal career serving as a law clerk in federal court in the District of New Jersey.
-After her judicial clerkship, Professor Stuart was an associate for a number of years at a large New York City law firm where she focused mainly on commercial litigation, including securities law and white-collar criminal defense.
-Currently, Professor Stuart works part-time at a smaller firm, concentrating her practice on employment law and litigation.
+After her judicial clerkship, Professor Stuart was an associate for a number of years at a large New York City law firm where she focused mainly on securities law litigation and white-collar criminal defense.
+Following that, she transitioned to a suburban New Jersey firm where she practiced general commercial litigation and employment law.
+Over time, employment law became the main focus of her practice.
+Professor Stuart graduated from Rutgers School of Law – Newark, where she served as Senior Managing Editor of the Rutgers Law Review and was a student teaching associate for Legal Research and Writing.
+She earned her B.S. from Rutgers University in New Brunswick, majoring in Finance and Political Science.

 This legal writing class enables 1L students to acquire comprehensive lawyering skills in their first year.